 For the purpose of this release, the census metropolitan area of Ottawa–Gatineau (Ontario/Quebec) is divided into two areas: the Ottawa part and the Gatineau part.

-Provincially, Alberta and Ontario contributed the most to the decline in the industrial component.
-In both provinces, the decrease came mainly from lower investment in utility buildings.
+Provincially, Quebec and British Columbia contributed the most to the rise in the industrial component.
+In both provinces, the increase came mainly from spending on manufacturing and maintenance buildings.

 Available on CANSIM: table 026-0016.

 Definitions, data sources and methods: survey number 5014.